Maree Webster is an ‘almost-emo’ from the western suburbs of Sydney. She hates school and only has a few friends.

 Gerry was one of those young people who didn’t know what he wanted to be when he grew up, so he tried all sorts of things, at university, as well as vocationally.

 In the end he settled for two undergraduate degrees and a masters degree, mostly in computer science and IT, but no small amount of anthropology, English Lit and History.

 Gerry has created fantastical worlds since he was a young child and was a creative influence in the Australian Roleplaying scene for decades.

 Recently he made the decision to write seriously for publishing and has already published a dozen short stories in many journals and anthologies.

-He is working on an epic fantasy, its sequel, and a modern day science fiction action adventure.
+He is working on epic fantasy, its sequel, and a modern-day science fiction action-adventure.